alfieatkinson/opengalaxy/README.md

 ## Overview

-**OpenGalaxy** is a full-stack web app built for discovering, searching, and curating Creative Commons licensed media.
+[**OpenGalaxy**](https://opengalaxy.alfieatkinson.dev) is a sleek, full-stack platform for discovering and curating Creative Commons media — built with modern web technologies and powered by the Openverse API.
 It fetches media from the [Openverse API](https://api.openverse.org/v1/) and offers users personalisation through accounts, favourites, and search history.
 This project is submitted in partial fulfilment of the Degree of **Master of Science in Computer Science**.

 <img height="12" />
 <div align="center">